Current Environment:

 Radiation therapy and chemotherapy for brain tumors

-Precisely targeted and dosed radiation to kill cancer cells left behind after surgery.
+Precisely targeted and dosed radiation is used to kill cancer cells left behind after surgery.
 In tumors that have spread, radiation therapy can be sometimes delivered to the entire brain and spine.
 Chemotherapy includes drugs that interfere with cancer cells’ ability to grow or reproduce.

 How we care for brain tumors